HR AI Glossary

 Natural Language Processing (NLP)

-Natural language processing (NLP) enables machines to understand, interpret, and respond to human language in both text and speech.
+Natural language processing enables machines to understand, interpret, and respond to human language in both text and speech.
 NLP powers chatbots, resume parsing, and translation tools, making AI interactions feel natural and intuitive.

 What it does for candidates/employees: Provides instant answers to questions and moves applications through systems more quickly.